NinjaBearStudioTech/Documentation/Writerside/topics/showcase/guides_and_showcase.md

 The **Showcase Project** can be downloaded so you can test the tech by playing a small, yet fully realized game project.
 The showcase is also the reference project used in the following **guides**.

+These guides are focused on the **Ninja Bear Studio plugins** and expect previous knowledge on other aspects of the Unreal Engine, such as creating common objects and their hierarchies, working with Animation Blueprints, basics of the Gameplay Ability System, and so on.

 ## Part 1

 **[P01.G01: Configure Input Handlers](p01g01_configure_inputs.md)**